axibase/atsd/api/meta/entity/delete.md

 ## Description

-Delete the specified entity and remove the entity from any entity groups it belongs to.
+Deletes the specified entity and removes the entity from any entity groups it belongs to.

 ## Data Removal